CodeTwo Signatures Web Add-in for Outlook - centralized deployment

 • a user doesn't add an Outlook signature manually (using the CodeTwo Signatures pane) while composing an email.

-The Web Add-in installed directly from Outlook will work, and users will have access to their signatures, provided that CodeTwo Email Signatures 365 is deployed in your Microsoft 365 tenant, and these users are included in at least one Outlook (client-side) rule.
+The add-in installed directly from Outlook will work, and users will have access to their signatures, provided that CodeTwo Email Signatures 365 is deployed in your Microsoft 365 tenant, and these users are included in at least one Outlook (client-side) rule.
 However, the automatic insertion of email signatures (the event-based activation feature) will not work – users will need to add signatures manually, as described here.

 5. Signatures are not being added automatically to emails.
 Why?